 “I would like to thank the Guerry family, who gave the multi-million dollar lead gift in our Inspired Heroes campaign.
-They have a long history with the development and growth of Memorial,” said James Hobson, FACHE, Memorial Health Care System CEO.
+They have a long history with the development and growth of Memorial,” said James Hobson, FACHE, CHI Memorial CEO.
 “They are passionate about continuing that family legacy into the future and taking Memorial to the next level of excellence.
 We are proud to announce that this building will be named the Guerry Heart and Vascular Center in recognition and honor of the Guerry family ties to Memorial.”

 Zan Guerry and the Hamico Foundation invest time and energy to promote healthy lifestyles for all ages through sports, nutrition and exercise.
 Mr. Guerry serves as co- chairmen of the Inspired Heroes campaign and as chairman of the Baylor School Board of Directors, as well as holds seats on the United Way Board of Directors and the University of Chattanooga Foundation Trustees.
 In 2010, he was inducted into the Collegiate Tennis Hall of Fame and was awarded The Gordon L. Davenport Award in 2012.
 As co-chair of the Inspired Heroes campaign, Zan helped raise $15 million during Memorial’s capital campaign.